godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

 **- ** [npm package](https://www.npmjs.com/package/@godspeedsystems/plugins-graphql-as-eventsource)

----- Content from: D:\godspeed_docs\docs\microservices-framework\event-sources\event-source-plugins\Cron Eventsource.md ----
+---- Content from: D:\gs-documentation\docs\microservices-framework\event-sources\event-source-plugins\Cron Eventsource.md ----

 Cron jobs are a standard method of scheduling tasks to run on your server.
 Cron is a service running in the background that will execute commands (jobs) at a specified time, or at a regular interval.
 Jobs and their schedules are defined in a configuration file called a crontab.